 OCD Awareness Week

-OCD Awareness Week, taking place during the second full week of October each year, is an international effort to raise awareness and understanding about obsessive compulsive disorder and related disorders, with the goal of helping more people to get timely access to appropriate and effective treatment.
-Launched in 2009 by the the International Obsessive-Compulsive Disorder Foundation (IOCDF), OCD Awareness Week is now celebrated internationally, with events such as OCD screening days, lectures, conferences, fundraisers, online Q&As, and more.
+OCD Awareness Week (#OCDWeek) occurs during the second full week of October each year.
+It is an international effort to raise awareness and understanding about obsessive compulsive disorder and related disorders to help more people get timely access to appropriate and effective treatment.
+Launched in 2009 by the International OCD Foundation (IOCDF), OCD Awareness Week is celebrated internationally, with events such as OCD screening days, lectures, conferences, fundraisers, online Q&As, and more.

 OCD Wisconsin hosts “Ask the Experts” panel discussions during OCD Awareness Week.
 This year, we are planning events in three areas of the state: